mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 # Coreloss

-## Calculation of core-loss spectra for hBN
+## Calculation of core-loss spectra for cBN

 Core-loss calculations effectively calculate the probability of an electron being excited from 1 state into the conduction band.
 This is useful for calculating the core-loss (ionisation edge) peaks - by performing these calculations, you can get an approximate simulation of what you would see in an experimental [EELS](https://en.wikipedia.org/wiki/Electron_energy_loss_spectroscopy) or [XANES](https://en.wikipedia.org/wiki/X-ray_absorption_near_edge_structure) spectrum.

-In this tutorial, we will look at the results of such a calculation on hexagonal boron nitride (h-BN).
+In this tutorial, we will look at the results of such a calculation on cubic boron nitride (cBN).
 We will use the `cell` file

-*hbn.cell*
+*cbn.cell*
 ```
 %block lattice_abc
 2.5 2.5 2.5